Bauhinia acuminata, Dwarf White Orchid Tree

 Bauhinia madagascariensis, Red Butterfly Orchid Tree

-Large shrub 5-10 ft tallSmall tree 10-20 ftFull sunModerate waterYellow, orange flowersRed, crimson, vinous flowersPlant attracts butterflies, hummingbirdsSubtropical or temperate zone plant.
+Large shrub 5-10 ft tallSmall tree 10-20 ftFull sunModerate waterYellow, orange flowersRed, crimson, vinous flowersPlant attracts butterflies, hummingbirdsSubtropical plant.
 Mature plant cold hardy at least to 30s F for a short time

 Grown in